Updated: 8/31/20 | August 31st, 2020

 Since most people assume they have to go on a safari, they think it’s expensive to travel in Africa.
 But Africa doesn’t have to be the land of safaris that cost several thousand dollars per day and beach hotels with private butlers.

 The opposite is actually true.
 I was surprised that I could drive myself through Kruger National Park in South Africa or Etosha National Park in Namibia, without paying top dollar for a tour.
 Between those two parks, you can easily spot “the big five” (the lion, elephant, buffalo, rhinoceros, and leopard) on your own.

 Transportation doesn’t have to be expensive either.
-For example, there are budget safari options as low as $80 per day including food, accommodation, and activities (or take yourself on a self-driving safari); Baz Bus (aimed at backpackers in South Africa) offers $10 short rides or a three-week pass for around $325; and car rentals in Namibia and South Africa run around $25 per day for a basic vehicle.
+For example, there are budget safari options as low as $80 USD per day including food, accommodation, and activities (or take yourself on a self-driving safari); Baz Bus (aimed at backpackers in South Africa) offers cross-country hop-on/hop-off bus passes for under $400 USD; and car rentals in Namibia and South Africa run around $35 USD per day for a basic vehicle.

-Africa doesn’t have to be super luxury to be enjoyable!
+Africa doesn’t have to be super luxurious to be enjoyable!